amithjoseph777/Performance-report-Power-Bi-Project/README.md

 Project structure

-NOte : This is a condenced, dynamic performance report that utilises ' SWITCH ' measures and conditional formating
+Note : This is a condenced, dynamic performance report that utilises ' SWITCH ' measures and conditional formating

 Data | Power query and virtual tables |
 Model | Measures and Calculated Cloumns |